csunol/symfony4-ddd-simple-base/README.md

 composer install
 ```
 ## Xdebug in Phpstorm
-Go to PHP|Servers and map the root of the project to /app
+Go to PHP|Servers and map the project root to /app